Samsung Electronics marketing blitz stirs debate over innovation

 "(Samsung) lagged behind in creating a new category.
 Apple created a new category with tablets.
 We are waiting to see something like that happen from Samsung," said Rachel Lashford, an analyst at research firm Canalys in Singapore.

-Samsung spent a record 13 trillion won on marketing last year.
+Samsung spent a record 13 trillion won ($11.6 billion) on marketing last year.
 That was $1.3 billion more than what it poured into research and development.

 The firm does not provide marketing and R&D spending forecasts.
 Some analysts said they expect Samsung to continue spending more on its marketing campaigns than on R&D this year as it fights the next wave of products from Apple.